mikeonslow/elm-workshop/part6/README.md

 Something like `...Decode.string 0` would cause
 a type mismatch and a compiler error.

->IMPORTANT: Deocders must be defined with the fields in the same order that theyare defined in the `type alias`.
+>IMPORTANT: Decoders must be defined with the fields in the same order that they are defined in the `type alias`.
 If not, you may not get a compiler error but may just get unexpected results

 #### Encoders